naodata-CS/Practice_books_or_courses/CPP/Learn_CPP_programming_beginner_to_advanced_Deep_dive_in_CPP/Notes/Essential Fundamentals.md

 Stack -> Store variables and local data that are needed during the program execution Heap -> Long lists, images.
-Yo don't know how much data.
+You don't know how much data.
 Flexible storing or dynamic memory allocation.
-Reserved space in memory.
+Free space in memory.
 Code section -> Machine code section (loading).